 The 44" Constant-Slope shoulder and median barrier sections shall be used on all new, reconstructed or rehabilitated structures (deck replacement or superstructure widening) carrying Illinois Tollway mainline and ramp traffic.
 Cross roads and all other structures shall be per jurisdictional agency's requirements.
 If the jurisdictional agency has no requirements, 44" Constant-Slope shoulder and median barrier sections shall be used.
-For barriers where Noise Abatement Wall is attached to structure refer to Articles 22.14.
-23.2.2 and 23.5.1.
+For barriers where Noise Abatement Wall is attached to structure refer to Articles 22.14, 23.2.2 and 23.5.1.

 For bridge overlays, a minimum barrier height of 42" shall be maintained for all Illinois Tollway bridges.
 If the overlay results in a barrier height less than 42" high, the barrier shall be extended, a minimum of 4", to provide a height of no less than 42".
+Adequacy of the existing parapets and decks shall be checked for AASHTO TL-4 impact loading unless originally designed for TL-5 then it should be checked for TL-5.
+Inadequate parapets and decks shall require rehabilitation/replacement.

-For cross road bridges with overlay, the minimum barrier height shall be 36".
-If the overlay results in a barrier height less than 36", the barrier shall be extended, a minimum of 4", to provide a height of no less than 36".
+For cross road bridges with overlay, the minimum barrier height shall be 36" for TL-4 or 42" for TL-5.
+If the overlay results in a barrier height less than 36" (TL-4) or 42" (TL-5), the barrier shall be extended, a minimum of 4", to provide a height of no less than 36" (TL-4) or 42" (TL-5).
+Adequacy of the existing parapets and decks shall be checked for AASHTO TL-4 or TL-5 impact loading.
+Inadequate parapets and decks shall require rehabilitation/replacement.